lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 After each Linux system reboot, you need to create the loopback devices, merge the partitions into the RAID disk and change the owner of the device before launching the virtual machine.
-You can find [the script I use] as reference.
+You can find [the script I use] as a reference.

 Credit to [Arch Linux Wiki].
 Enjoy!